Duraiprasanth25/Good-Cabs_CodeBasics-RPC13/README.md

 ### Customer Behavior

 - **Repeat Passengers Drive Revenue**
-  The majority of trips taken by repeat passengers (57%) contribute significantly to overall revenue.
+  The majority of trips taken by repeated passengers (52%) contribute significantly to overall revenue.
 Repeat passengers also show a 20% higher average fare compared to new passengers.

 - **Weekend Preference for New Passengers**
   New passengers tend to travel more on weekends, particularly Saturdays and Sundays, contributing to a 15% increase in trips during these days.

 - **Business-Focused Cities See Longer Trips**
-  Cities like Bengaluru and Hyderabad show longer average trip durations and higher fares, suggesting that these cities are more business-oriented.
+  Cities like Jaipur and Kochi show longer average trip durations and higher fares, suggesting that these cities are more tourism-oriented.

 - **Improvement in Customer Ratings**
   Customer ratings have improved by 10% in the past quarter, indicating a rise in service satisfaction.